The mechanics of light

 Backlight

 The horizontal angle could also be above 90 degrees, up to 180.
 That is considered a backlight.
 This light is used to create a more atmospheric look, including silhouettes.
-Regarding the angle, you can either silhouettes, or subjects partially lit.
+Regarding the angle, you can either have silhouettes or subjects partially lit.

 You can also use a backlight as a secondary light source, in the case of also using a fill-in flashlight to light up your main subject sitting against the backlight, or even to create a rim light at the sides of your subject to separate it from the background.